adorsys/open-banking-gateway/docs/architecture/4-initiateAisConsent.md

 - The ListTransactionsSpec specifies details of the service requested by the PSU.

 #### InitConsent-031 : Load PsuConsentSession
-A [PsuConsentSession](dictionary.md#PsuConsentSession) is a reusable token, that can be used to request service with the TppBankingApi.
+A [PsuConsentSession](dictionary.md#PsuConsentSession) is a reusable token, that can be used to request service with the BankingApi.
 It is reference to the PSU in the realm of the TPP.
-Whether a service request is covered by an existing PsuConsent is decided by the TppBankingApi.
+Whether a service request is covered by an existing PsuConsent is decided by the BankingApi.
 The Task of the FinTechApi is to load any existing PsuConsentSession and associate it with the PSU.

-### InitConsent-040 : FinTechApi to TppBankingApi.listTransactions
+### InitConsent-040 : FinTechApi to BankingApi.listTransactions
 - The associated [FinTechContext](dictionary.md#FinTechContext) contains identification information associated with the FinTech.
 - PsuConsentSession
 - UserAgentContext